 Residual Test: JSCC administers the residual ACT, which is the same test, but the scores are only reported and can only be used at JSCC.
 Contact the JSCC Assessment Center to register before the application deadline.
 Please note that students can only take ONE residual ACT per application cycle.

 Does it matter whether I take the national ACT or the residual ACT for JSCC Nursing Program admissions purposes?

 No. Both exams are acceptable for the JSCC Nursing Program.
-If you take the national ACT, contact the JSCC Admissions Office to be sure that your scores have been received by the appropriate application deadline.
-The residual ACT is given on campus; test scores are sent to the Nursing Program Office.
+If you take the national ACT, contact the JSCC Admissions and Records Services to be sure that your scores have been received by the appropriate application deadline.
+The residual ACT is given on campus; test scores are sent to the Nursing Division Office.

 Grade Point Average

 Is there a minimum GPA required for Nursing Program admissions?

 Yes.
 You must have a minimum 2.5 cumulative GPA by the application deadline.

 A cumulative GPA will be calculated based on all undergraduate college-level courses taken at all colleges or universities that you have attended.
 Your high school GPA will only be used if you have never enrolled in college.

 Will my JSCC transcript show my cumulative GPA if I have transfer coursework?